ducbao414/macos-new-text-file/README.md

 Instead, you have to break your workflow, open TextEdit, navigate to the right folder, and create a new file.

-Some apps let you create a text file from the context menu, but they either need accessibility permissions, only work on right-clicked subfolders, or you just don’t trust 3rd-party apps.
+Some apps let you create a text file from the context menu, but they either need accessibility permissions, only work on right-clicked subfolders, or you just don't trust 3rd-party apps.

 This AppleScript is just a few lines of code that lets you create a new text file in the current Finder window with (Cmd+Space n).